ksu-cs-textbooks/cc410/content/y-milestones/old/fall-2021/04-gui-basics.md

 The biggest benefit to this approach is that I can easily adjust **all** of the buttons by changing this one method.
 This is a great example of the "Don't Repeat Yourself" or [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle.

-I also had to tell Mypy to ignore the lambda expressions used in the `MenuPanel` class, as it cannot properly determine the type of the lambda.
+I also had to tell Mypy to ignore the lambda expressions used in the `OrderPanel` class, as it cannot properly determine the type of the lambda.
 You can do this by adding a `# type: ignore` comment at the end of the offending line.

 ```python
 button = Button(master=side_frame, text=str(side),